pamgene/UKA_shiny_app/README.md

 ##### Details

-* This application performs a two group comparison between kinase activity (use Log2 Signals of the 2 groups) or kinase inhibition profiles (here use the Log2 Fold Change, LFC values of each sample and remove the "control" LFC value).
+* Use the Log2 Signals of the 2 groups.

 * Significant peptides should not be pre-selected for input.
 (Pre-selection should only be based on general QC considerations, e.g. removing peptides with low or absent signals.)